 Are you the RESPONDENT?

-If your spouse has already filed for divorce, and you are answering, you are the Respondent.
-You have 20 days after your spouse files for divorce to respond.
-Start your response here.
+If your spouse filed for the divorce, you are the Respondent.
+You have 20 days after your spouse files the Petition to respond.
+Please see the FAQs if you think you’ll need a counter-petition.

 About the divorce process